Washington State University

 Payments to Outside Vendors

 All payments to vendors are processed through the Controller's

 The following documents are required before the Controller's

 Office can process any payment to the outside vendor.

-This is authorization from the Purchasing Manager, either direct
+This is authorization from the Purchasing Office, either direct

 or delegated, to make the purchase.
 A purchasing authority may be a Purchase

 Order, Department Order, Departmental Requisition, Purchasing Card, Central Travel Account (CTA),

 or other appropriate document.
 Direct questions concerning appropriate use of purchasing